mootools/mootools-core/Docs/Element/Element.Event.md

 	$('myElement').removeEvent('click', destroy.bind($('anotherElement')); // DOES ALSO NOT WORK
 	$('myElement').removeEvent('click', destroy2); // Finally, this works

-###	Note:
+###	Notes:

-When the function was added using [Function.bind] (#Function:bind) or [Function.pass] (#Function:pass) a new reference was created and you can not use removeEvent with the original function.
+- When the function was added using [Function.bind] (#Function:bind) or [Function.pass] (#Function:pass) a new reference was created and you can not use removeEvent with the original function.
-This method is also attached to Document and Window.
+- This method is also attached to Document and Window.

 Element Method: addEvents {#Element:addEvents}
 ----------------------------------------------